Crime in North Korea: Foreigners accused of crimes against North Korea

-A small number of American citizens have been charged in North Korea for alleged crimes against the nation.
+A small number of foreigners have been charged in North Korea for alleged crimes against the nation.
 This encompasses illegally trespassing into the country or displaying signs of hostility towards the country.
 Two reporters from the United States were sentenced to penal labour after being found guilty of crimes against the nation.
 They were freed later the same year, when Bill Clinton visited the then-North Korean leader Kim Jong Il to negotiate their release.
 In April 2013, American tour operator Kenneth Bae, also known as Pae Jun Ho, was accused of plotting to overthrow the North Korean government.
 State media reported that there was evidence to substantiate the claim.
 He has since been released and allowed to return to the United States.
-According to the law of North Korea, such an act is punishable either by a life sentence in prison, or death.
-In 2016, Otto Warmbier, an American college student, was arrested by North Korean authorities at Pyongyang International Airport, while ready to leave the country.
+According to the law of North Korea, such an act is punishable either by a life sentence in prison or death.
+In 2016, Otto Warmbier, an American college student, was arrested by North Korean authorities at Pyongyang International Airport while ready to leave the country.
 Warmbier was part of an organized tour group that had toured the country before his arrest.
 North Korean authorities accused Warmbier of stealing a propaganda poster from a hotel.
 Warmbier was sentenced to 15 years of imprisonment.
-While in custody, Warmbier fell into a coma due to unconfirmed cause, and was freed after 17 months of custody, but never regained consciousness.
+While in custody, Warmbier fell into a coma due to an unconfirmed cause, and was freed after 17 months of custody, but never regained consciousness.
 Warmbier died in 2017.